microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-lifecycle-workflows-mover-custom-workflow.md

 # Automate employee mover tasks when they change jobs using lifecycle workflows APIs

-This tutorial offers step-by-step guidance on automating mover tasks using lifecycle workflows APIs.
+This tutorial offers step-by-step guidance for automating employee mover tasks by using lifecycle workflows APIs in Microsoft Graph.

 :::image type="content" source="images/tutorial-lifecycle-workflows/arch-2.png" alt-text="Screenshot of the Lifecycle Workflows scenario." lightbox="images/tutorial-lifecycle-workflows/arch-2.png":::